Elmentrixx/A-Beginners-Guide-to-Coding/README.md

 3. Follow along with the recommended tutorials and resources.
 4. Practice coding on LeetCode or GeeksforGeeks.
 5. Share your progress and projects!

+## Contribute and Collaborate

+This repository is still under development, and your contributions are highly encouraged!
+Whether you find a typo, have an idea for improving the content, or want to add a new tutorial or project, feel free to create a pull request or open an issue.
+Let's build a valuable resource together!

 Happy coding! 🚀